offbynull/markdown-notes/example/input/input.md

 ## Redirecting

-A bm / bm-ignore / bm-error tag can be redirected to another bm / bm-ignore / bm-error tag using the `{bm} bm-redirect`, then reset back to normal using the `{bm} bm-reset` tag.
+A bm / bm-ignore / bm-error tag can be redirected to another bm / bm-ignore / bm-error tag using `{bm} bm-redirect`, then reset back to normal using the `{bm} bm-reset` tag.
 That is, you can make it so that if the linker matches a piece of text, instead of performing the intended action, it'll perform the action for some other bookmark.

 The bm-direct tag takes in 4 arguments: `` `{bm-redirect} <SRC_REGEX>/<SRC_REGEX_FLAGS>/<DST_REGEX>/<DST_REGEX_FLAGS>` ``...